jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ```

 ### 3.5 **Backups**
-- Backup userdata if nessesary.
+- Backup user data if necessary.
-- Move all userdata back in the Directory when the update is finnished.
+- Move all user data back in the directory when the update is finished.
 >[!NOTE]
->This is not meant to be a permantent backup
+>This is not meant to be a permanent backup

 Example backup:
 ```bash